Loyalty programs

 Specify the points type bound to this model.

-• Cyclic model — the achieved tier is valid only for a defined period.
-After the period ends, the system reevaluates the member's status.
+- Cyclic model — the achieved tier is valid only for a defined period.
+After the period ends, the system reevaluates the member's status: if they have not confirmed their activity or met the required conditions, the tier may be lowered.

 Configure the model:

-• Configure qualification points reset rules, for example at the end of each period or at fixed intervals;
+Configure qualification points reset rules, you can choose reset at the end of each period or at fixed intervals (for example, every 6 months);

 After completing the basic settings, go to Members and partners.